Tropical Storm Nicole strikes Bahamas, Florida with surge, heavy rain and high winds

-Tropical Storm Nicole is raking the northwest Bahamas with strong winds, heavy rains and storm surge flooding Wednesday morning.
+Tropical Storm Nicole is bringing high winds and coastal flooding to eastern Florida while raking the northwest Bahamas with heavy rains and storm surge flooding.
 It is forecast to become a hurricane before striking Florida overnight.

 Threat level: The storm will bring damaging storm surge flooding along the east coast of Florida, north to Georgia and South Carolina, along with heavy rain and damaging winds.

-The latest: As of 7am, the storm was spinning about 60 miles east-northeast of Great Abaco Island, or 240 miles east of West Palm Beach.
-It was moving west-southwest at 13mph, with maximum sustained winds of 70mph, just shy of hurricane strength.
+The latest: Shortly before noon, the storm made landfall on Great Abaco Island, and as of 1pm the center of the storm was about 175 miles east of West Palm Beach.
+It was moving west at 12mph, with maximum sustained winds of 70mph, just shy of hurricane strength.

-- Dry air has been sucked into the system, choking off some of the thunderstorms needed for further intensification, the National Hurricane Center stated in an online forecast discussion.
+- Already, coastal flooding, tropical storm force winds and heavy rains are affecting Florida, with flooding also in Georgia and coastal South Carolina.
+So far, a weather observing station at Lake Worth Pier, Florida, recorded a wind gust to 59 mph.

 - The storm's extraordinary reach, with tropical storm force winds extending 460 miles from the center, ensures that the east and west coasts of Florida will see strong winds from this storm.

-Note: Editor's note: This story has been updated throughout with the latest forecast information.